EOSIO/eos/lstests/doc/README.md

 A `Cluster` object represents a cluster of nodes running on launcher service.
 It is the major proxy for tests to communicate with launcher service.
 A `Cluster` object must have a `Service` object registered to it at initialization.

- After configuration, the node cluster will be launched in one of two modes:
+After configuration, the node cluster will be launched with the help of `eosio.bios` contract.

-1. BIOS mode, using `eosio.bios` to set producers;

-2. regular mode, using `eosio.token` to create and issue tokens, and using `eosio.system` to vote.

-By default, a cluster is launched in the BIOS mode.

 A detailed explanation of the parameters to initialize a `Cluster` object can be found in its docstring.